Skip to content

 UmboUmbo

-I started making chili long ago because I love chili!
-In fact I don’t know if I’ve ever met anyone that doesn’t like chili.
-For most of my life meat has been a part of my diet.
-Until recently I would eat meat a couple times a day so I could get my Protein intake and have a balanced meal.
+For most of my life, meat has been a part of my diet.
+Until recently I would eat meat a couple times a day so I could get my protein intake and have a balanced meal.
+I thought I had to, as an athlete.

 Over the past couple years I shifted my diet to include more plants, beans and less meats.
 I did this for a couple reasons.
 First, my good friend and former teammate Derrick Rodgers had me over for dinner a couples years back and he cooked me a meat free meal that was outstanding.
 After that I found myself craving more veggies, fruits and beans and less meat.